sahitya1903/animal-detection/README.md

-# 🐾 Animal Detection with YOLOv5 + Twilio Alerts
+# 🐾 Animal Detection and Alert System using Python and OpenCV + Twilio API

 Real-time animal detection system using a webcam.
 Sends SMS alerts when animals like dogs, cats, cows, etc., are spotted — powered by YOLOv5 and Twilio.